eishiya/tiled-scripts/README.md

 # Tiled Scripts
 Assorted scripts for Tiled Map Editor, written by eishiya.

-Usage instructions in the comments.
+Usage instructions are in the comments at the top of each script.

 Feel free to use them as you wish.
 Credit appreciated but not required.

 Brief descriptions of the included scripts:

 ### Replace Tile Tool
 Replaces a tile with your current brush tile, either in your selected layer(s) or everywhere in the map.
 Unlike Select Same Tile + Bucket Fill, it reconciles the existing flips with the new ones.
+If you need to replace a large number of tiles and/or replace tiles across many maps, see the Mass Replace Tiles script.

 ### Automap Helper
 A collection of several scripts to make automapping less tedious.